Best Practices for Achieving a Sustainable Residential EV Charging Ecosystem

 1. EZ Charge: Enhancing Residents’ Support

-Tata Power noticed how much installation costs impeded RWAs from setting up residential EV charging stations.
+Tata Power noticed how much installation costs impede RWAs from setting up residential EV charging stations.
 So they built their EZ Charge solution with that in mind.
 The EZ Charge is compatible with different EVs available in India today, reducing installation costs for RWAs.

 Tata Power also included other features on its app, like remote charging and seamless payments.
 These features help RWAs gain greater resident support and explore funding options on an individual-community level.
 With this initiative by Tata Power, RWAs can now increase their revenue potential from their residential EV charging ecosystem.